Skip to content

 Kick Point has a unique above-the-fold section with additional information and a quick tip about how not to address your emails.

 Below the fold are all the extra details and a contact form with the “I’m not a robot” checkbox.
-And all the way at the bottom are the phone number and email address, both clickable.
+The phone number and email address, both clickable, are at the bottom.

 Was this article helpful?